top of page

 What is the cost of a Puppy?

-My companion/pet puppies are registered on a non-breeding agreement with the Canadian Kennel Club and MUST be spayed or neutered at the age outlined in my contract.
+Companion puppies are registered with the Canadian Kennel Club on a non-breeding agreement and are required to be spayed or neutered at the age outlined in our contract.

-PLEASE NOTE: The cost is $3000 USD for US Residents and $3000 for Canadian Residents. **Prices are subject to change at anytime; the price at the time deposits are taken will always be honoured**
+PLEASE NOTE: Pricing is $3,000 USD for U.S. residents and $3,500 CAD for Canadian residents.
+Prices are subject to change; however, the price in effect at the time a holding fee is accepted will always be honored.

 A Puppy with a Foundation